Economic Concepts Poster Contest

 Arizona Statewide Competition

-• Thirteen statewide winners will be selected.
+• Thirteen statewide winners will be selected and win cash prizes

-• Teachers of state award-winning students will receive recognition.
+• Teachers of state award-winning students will receive recognition

 • Calendars will be sent to the teachers, families, and principals of state-winning students.
-Winning submissions will be published in a 12-month calendar for 2024.
+Winning submissions will be published in a 12-month calendar for 2027.

 Examples of Economics Concepts